zimscape/docs/docs/products/java.md

 since we haven't [generated an SSL certificate](../console.md) yet the connection will complain about being insecure.
 As such, we add an `--insecure` tag to ignore the error for now.

-The next step will likely be to [generate an SSL certificate](../console.md) for your environments domain.
+The next step will likely be to [generate an SSL certificate](../console.md) for your environment's domain.